TudorDan/TechInterviewWorkbook/README.md

 #### What is a graph?
 What are simple graphs?
 What are directed graphs?
 What are weighted graphs?

-- A Graph is a non-linear data structure consisting of nodes and edges.There are two main parts of a graph:
+- A Graph is a non-linear data structure consisting of nodes and edges.
+There are two main parts of a graph:
   - The vertices (nodes) where the data is stored
   - The edges (connections, lines) which connect the nodes.
 - A _simple graph_ is a graph with no loops(a graph which joins a vertex to itself, also called a self-loop) and no multiple edges(two or more edges connecting the same two vertices ).